tomkob9999/dnf_test_creator/README.md

 This tool automatically generates the test cases from a boolean expression (AND or OR without NOT) in the input string.

 Some Highlights
-- The output size is O(n^2) to the number of variables (typically less than 2n) in the input whereas the Cartesian product grows by O(2^n).
+- The output size is O(n^2) (typically, O(n) < T(n) < O(2n)) to the number of variables n in the input, whereas the Cartesian product grows by O(2^n).
+For example, with 11 input variables, the generated test cases are usually around 15, where as the Cartesian products grow to 2048.

 - The very small number of test cases actually cover all the cartesion product patterns including below implementation mistakes
   - change of operators, like a & b & c, actually -> a & b | c, by mistake